bk1202/czvr-queue-dll/README.md

-# CZVR Request Queue - EuroScope Plugin (v0.1 scaffold)
+# CZVR Request Queue - Euroscope Plugin (v0.1 scaffold)

 ## What this does right now